Tunde-99/Portfolio/README.md

 # Portfolio
 ## ABOUT ME
 Hello!
 I’m Tunde James, a Data Analyst with proven expertise in Excel, Power BI, and Data Visualization.
-I’m passionate about transforming complex datasets into clear, actionable insights that support informed business and management decisions.
+Always learning new ways to make data tell stories.
+I’m passionate about transforming complex datasets into clear, actionable insights that enhances problem solving, and support informed business and management decisions.

 ## SKILLS
 As a Data Analyst, I exctract, transform and visualize complex data, turning them into actionable insights for informed Decision making.

 ### Dashboard Samples ![Image](Screenshot 2025-12-24 134953.png)